ankiboyz/AIUEngine/README.md

 It can be downloaded from the links mentioned in the above document eg for 32-bit it is:
 [https://www.oracle.com/database/technologies/instant-client/microsoft-windows-32-downloads.html][Link to 32 bit Oracle Instant Client]

+If the APP is running on Windows Server then path to the unzipped archive of instant client would also work, the path need to be filled up in config.py ORACLE_CLIENT_PATH variable.
+But for Linux (verified for Oracle Linux 7), the instant client need to be installed on that system;
+and simply providing path do not yield any help.

 [Link to cx_Oracle Installation]: https://cx-oracle.readthedocs.io/en/latest/user_guide/installation.html
 [Link to 32 bit Oracle Instant Client]: https://www.oracle.com/database/technologies/instant-client/microsoft-windows-32-downloads.html